Use elderberries to make a sweet syrup for cocktails and more! (Updated August 2017)

 Greg said, "Sorry Babs."
 I pretended not to be sad.

-It was okay, I would survive (somehow) without getting my elderberry picking photo shoot.
 As we drove home, Greg drove slowly, still hopeful that we would find a bush.
-We were nearly home when he slammed on the brakes and said, "there's a bush!", (said in all seriousness).
+We were nearly home when he slammed on the brakes and said, "there's a bush!"
 I had never seen an elderberry bush before, so I had no idea what to expect.
 Would the berries have the same coloring as my sweet goat Elderberry?
 Would they taste just as sweet?
 Of course they would!

 The leaves were very similar to peach trees, and the berries resemble juniper berries.
 Just in case you go on an elderberry hunt, now you know what to look for.

-Still determined to show Elders his heritage, I began my trek up the hill.
+Still determined, I began my trek up the hill.
 I made it about 7 feet before I realized this wasn't going to work.
 Accepting defeat is no easy task for me.

 Simple Elderberry Syrup

 - About 7 cups elderberries - if you have less than 7 cups, decrease the rest of the ingredients.